richardbiely/gaia-ecs/README.md

 * **System** - a place where your program's logic is implemented

 Following the example given above, a vehicle could be anything with Position and Velocity components.
 If it is a car we could attach the Driving component to it.
 If it is an airplane we would attach the Flying component.<br/>
 The actual movement is handled by systems.
-Those which match against the Flying component will implement the logic for flying.
+Those that match against the Flying component will implement the logic for flying.
 Systems matching against the Driving component handle the land movement.

 ## Implementation
 Gaia-ECS is an archetype-based entity component system.
 This means that unique combinations of components are grouped into archetypes.
 Each archetype consists of chunks - blocks of memory holding your entities and components.
 You can think of them as [database tables](https://en.wikipedia.org/wiki/Table_(database)) where components are columns and entities are rows.
 Each chunk is 16 KiB big.
-This size is chosen so that the entire chunk at its fullest can fit into L1 cache on most CPUs.
+This size is chosen so that the entire chunk at its fullest can fit into the L1 cache on most CPUs.
 >**NOTE:**<br/>If needed you can alter the size of chunks by modifying the value of ***ecs::MemoryBlockSize***.

 Chunk memory is preallocated in big blocks (pages) via the internal chunk allocator.
 Thanks to that all data is organized in a cache-friendly way which most computer architectures like and actual heap allocations which are slow are reduced to a minimum.